patrickgombert/HTTPSreport/README.md

 PUT /example other.pacakge.PutExampleClient <br>
 DELETE /model com.myapp.DeleteModelClient <br>
 HEAD / other.package.HeadRootClient <br>
 How you decide to route incoming requests is completely up you.
-Feel free to be as modular as your like (or just make spaghetti).
+Feel free to be as modular as you like (or just make spaghetti).

 ### Starting the Server
 The httpsreport jar is an executable jar.
-There are four parameters to pass to the jar upon execution to link up the server correctly <br>
+There are three parameters to pass to the jar upon execution to link up the server correctly <br>
 [-p | --port] specifies the port number for the server to run on <br>
 [-r | --routes] an absolute path to the route text file for defined routes <br>
 [-j | --jar] an absolute path to your project's jar <br>